 Following COP27 we are all thinking more about how the decisions we make can have an impact.
 Small changes can make an impact on reducing our environmental footprint, lots of small changes can have a cumulative effect.
 Its especially important over christmas when the potential for waste is high

-However you plan to celebrate the festive period here are some sustainable Christmas ideas from eco friendly Christmas decorations to more sustainable gifting.
+However you plan to celebrate the christmas period here are some more sustainable Christmas ideas from eco friendly Christmas decorations to more sustainable gifting.

-Read on for tips on how to have a more sustainable Christmas
+Read on for tips on how to have a more eco friendly Christmas

-There are various arguments about whether artificial trees or real trees are more eco-friendly.
-However my heart winces at the thought of so many Christmas trees being cut down, so what are your options?
+There are various arguments about whether artificial and plastic christmas trees or real trees are more eco-friendly.
+However my heart winces at the thought of so many trees being cut down, so what are your options?

 Renting a Christmas tree

 Trees can be rented, delivered to your door and then collected post christmas and re planted.
 Love a christmas tree gives you the option to either buy or rent a tree.
 They deliver it, you care for it over the festive period and then it can be collected post Christmas.